Updated - Originally published February 5, 2025

 While NOMAD states don't impose a state-wide sales tax, it's crucial to remember that the government still requires revenue to maintain smooth operations.
 All states depend on taxes (in various forms) to fund the majority of their revenue.
 Without taxes, states don't have money.
 In most states, revenue generated from sales taxes funds various state programs and services, including education, healthcare, and transportation.
 In most states, sales taxes bring in billions of dollars of revenue, accounting for around 20% of the state’s total revenue.

-These states must find other ways to secure that revenue and have their compensatory methods for the lack of state sales tax revenue.
-They frequently depend on higher business, income, or excise taxes than states with a state sales tax.
-New Hampshire, for example, collects 63% of its revenue from high property taxes, the most of any state.
-Montana earns revenue from higher taxes on marijuana, campgrounds, and other hospitality purchases.
-Known as a business-friendly state, Delaware gets more than one-third of its revenue from corporate taxes.
-Oregon has increased personal income and corporate taxes to earn a large portion of state revenue.
+These regions must find other ways to secure their revenue and implement compensatory methods for the absence of consumption tax income.
+They often rely on higher business, income, or excise taxes compared to areas with such taxes.
+For example, New Hampshire collects 63% of its revenue from high property taxes, the highest in the nation.
+Montana generates revenue through higher taxes on marijuana, campgrounds, and other hospitality-related purchases.
+Delaware, known for being business-friendly, receives over one-third of its revenue from corporate taxes.
+Oregon has raised personal income and corporate taxes to secure a large portion of its revenue.

 In addition to no sales tax, Alaska and New Hampshire don’t have personal income taxes.
 Alaska earns a portion of its state revenue from federal subsidies and grants for gas production, while New Hampshire earns from its high property tax.
 Both of these states also have a high cost of living compared to other US states.

 Aside from impacting consumers, a lack of state sales tax also affects businesses.
-Businesses in states with sales tax may need to advertise more to bring in customers, especially if they are near the border when customers can easily cross into a sales tax-free state.
+Businesses in some states may need to advertise more to bring in customers, especially if they are near the border when customers can easily cross into a sales tax-free state.
 They may also need to add sales tax into their pricing calculations and point-of-sale systems.
 For small businesses, that often requires accounting for sales taxes in budgeting to stay profitable.
-In these states, businesses may rely on sales tax-free weekends held throughout the year to bring in more customers.
+Some businesses may rely on sales tax-free weekends held throughout the year to bring in more customers.

-In states without sales tax, businesses may need to adjust their pricing models and inventory to account for consumers crossing state lines to shop there.
-Businesses operating in multiple states, including those with and without a state sales tax, will likely have to adjust their budgets and pricing models to account for different types of taxes, meaning prices may differ in each state depending on the sales tax.
-However, businesses in states without a state sales tax don’t have to collect or remit sales tax, which can save the business time and money.
-Businesses in these states need to be aware of other potential taxes, including corporate or property taxes that may be higher to bring in state revenue.
-Although businesses don’t have to worry about sales taxes, there may be other costs to running a business.
+In areas without a consumption tax, businesses may need to adjust their pricing models and inventory to account for consumers crossing state lines to shop there.
+Companies operating in multiple regions, including those with and without such taxes, will likely have to adjust their budgets and pricing models to account for different types of levies, meaning prices may vary in each area.
+However, businesses in regions without a consumption tax don't have to collect or remit it, which can save time and money.
+These businesses need to be aware of other potential taxes, such as corporate or property taxes, which may be higher to compensate for the lack of consumption tax.
+While businesses don't have to worry about this particular tax, other costs of operating may arise.

 Taxes and the cost of living are a major consideration when people decide where to live.
 While living in a state without sales tax may sound like a great advantage, there are positives and negatives to consider: